MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/MB-310-MOD4_Lab07.md

 18. Scan your payments and make sure the method of payment is defined for all payments.
 If you generate the payments, such as printing a check or creating an electronic payment, the method of payment must be defined.
 The method of payment will also default from the bank account from the payment will be made.
 ‎

-19. Select **New** to create a one-off payment.
+19. Select **+New** to create a one-off payment.
 A one-off payment can be added to a payment journal at any time prior to posting.
 This is done by selecting the New button and adding the payment information manually, rather than using the Payment proposal.
 ‎

 20. Select the vendor to whom the payment will be made.